Benthem/FDGPT/README.md

 Start the system using `treevis.py`:
 ```
-python treevis.py
+python treevis.py [input.in]
 ```

 There are multiple example input files available in the `input` directory.
-You have to specify the input file in `treevis.py`.
+If no file is given when executing `treevis.py`, an example file will be loaded.

 ## General Control